A Practical Overview of e-Discovery & Litigation Support

 The Process of e-Discovery

-Electronic documents are more compounded than hard copy documents and include metadata like time-date stamps, information of author and recipient, properties of the file, etc. Protecting the original data and metadata for ESI is necessary to avoid allegations of damages or interfering with proof during the court proceedings of a case.
+Electronic documents are more compounded than hard copy documents and include metadata like time-date stamps, information of author and recipient, properties of the file, etc making the legal discovery process a little easier to handle.
+Protecting the original data and metadata for ESI is necessary to avoid allegations of damages or interfering with proof during the court proceedings of a case.

 Once the records are acknowledged by both parties of a case, the significant and pertinent documents relating to the case are positioned in a hold whereby those documents cannot be altered, removed or damaged.
 Subsequently, the important records are gathered, culled, indexed and cataloged into a list while, simultaneously, the non-relevant documents are separated.
 These records are then hosted in a safe and secured environment and availed to reviewers to code the transcripts in accordance with their importance to the case.
 The significant documents relating to the litigation may be transposed into PDF files for the purpose of production, resulting in the possible separation of documents.
 Employing technology assisted reviews and methods such as predictive coding minimizes the amount of documents requiring review, making it both easier and faster to generate the nucleus of evidence for the case.